OCA/sale-workflow/sale_pricelist_technical/readme/DESCRIPTION.rst

-This module extends the functionality of Pricelist Module to let the possibility to have "technical pricelists" that are available only to compute another pricelists.
+This module extends the functionality of the Pricelist module to make it possible to create "technical pricelists" that can only be used to compute another pricelists.

-Those technical pricelists are hidden in the rest of the odoo Interface avoiding bad selection by user on sale order form, customer form, etc...
+These technical pricelists are hidden in the rest of the Odoo interface, preventing users from using them on sale order forms, customer forms, etc..